Active boundary layers: Introduction

 \section{Introduction}

-The concept of boundary layer is fundamental in Physics, from fluid dynamics \cite {Lamb93} to soft matter \cite {Hunter00}.
-It refers to the part of the flow that is close to a boundary, featuring built up slip velocities associated to localized profiles of scalar fields, like pressure, temperature, solute concentration or ionic charge density.
+In fluid dynamics and soft materials science, boundary layers refer to the part of the flow that is close to a boundary, featuring built-up slip velocities associated to localized profiles of scalar fields, like pressure, temperature, solute concentration or ionic charge density \cite {Lamb93,Hunter00}.
 Although the length scale spanned by such boundary layers is much smaller than any macroscopic length, the details of the interfacial transport processes entirely control the distant fluid dynamics.
-Here, we reveal the existence of a new type of boundary layer in a confined Active Nematic (AN) \cite{Doost18}, which we call \emph{active boundary layer} (ABL).
+Here, we reveal the existence of a new type of boundary layer in a confined Active Nematic (AN) \cite{Doost18}, which we call active boundary layer (ABL).

+Defects, i. e. regions of undefined local order, is similarly a transversal concept in condensed, both hard and soft, materials.
+Although normally transitory for systems near equilibrium, defects play a significant role in many contexts, from phase transitions, mediated by defect proliferation \cite{Kosterlitz73, Halperin78}, to colloid assembly, via defect entanglement in liquid crystal (LC)-based dispersions \cite{Musevic06, Wood11, Senyuk13}.

-In this work, ANs are experimentally realized by the self-assembly of filamentous bundles of microtubules and molecular motors at the water/oil interface \cite{Sanchez12, Henkin14, Guillamat16PRE, Hardouin19}, which form an active ordered layer populated by motile topological defects.
-These defects are singularities in the orientational field endowed with topological indices bearing characteristics similar to those of electric charges.
-Stressing this resemblance, and expanding the conventional notion of charged interfaces, we demonstrate that ANs \cite{Prost15, Needleman17, Doost18} engender ABLs that become topologically polarized by accumulating equal-sign orientational defects.
+In this latter context, defects refer to singularities in the orientational field that are endowed with topological indices that bear characteristics similar to electric charges.
+Stressing this resemblance, and expanding the conventional notion of electrified interfaces, we demonstrate that active LCs \cite{Prost15, Needleman17, Doost18} engender ABLs that become polarized by accumulating equal-sign topological defects.